BibTeX: Reimplementations

-Bibliographic information file
+Database files

-BibTeX uses a style-independent text-based file format for lists of bibliography items, such as articles, books, and theses.
-BibTeX bibliography file names usually end in .bib.
+BibTeX uses a style-independent text-based file format, a kind of flat-file database, to store bibliography items, such as articles, books, and theses.
+BibTeX database file names usually end in .bib.
 A BibTeX database file is formed by a list of entries, with each entry corresponding to a bibliographical item.
 Entry types correspond to various types of bibliographic sources such as article, book, or conference.

-An example entry which describes a mathematical handbook would be structured as an entry name followed by a list of fields, such as author and title:
+An example entry describing a mathematical handbook is structured with an entry type—here, @book—followed by a unique citation key, such as abramowitz+stegun.
+It also includes a list of fields, like author and title: